md-zaman/docker-learning/Mosh/Readme.md.txt

     docker exec -it 8c6 sh
     ping api
-    - you can get a permission error. so use the following command to login using the root user. docker exec -it -u root 8c6 sh
+    - you can get a permission error.
+So use the following command to login using the root user. docker exec -it -u root 8c6 sh
     - uses the 'root' user to login